 When will you begin accepting applications for the program?

-We are currently accepting applications for Cohort 7 (Summer 2014).
-The priority admission deadline will be Monday, February 1, 2014.
+We are currently accepting applications for Cohort 15 (Summer 2022).

 How long does it take for an admission decision to be made?

 There are two processes involved in the admission decision.
-Preliminary decision is based on a comprehensive review of the application materials received.
+The preliminary decision is based on a comprehensive review of the application materials received.
 Those who are identified as candidates proceed to the next level of admission review which involves an interview with the Admissions Committee.
 Preliminary decisions on the complete applications received by the priority deadline generally take approximately 3-4 weeks, and those applications received during the regular admission period, 4-6 weeks following the regular admission deadline.
 Interviews for the finalists will occur approximately 2-3 weeks following the preliminary decisions.
-Notification to candidates will be late March 2014.
+Notification to candidates will be in late March 2022.

 When does the next cohort begin?

-The next cohort will begin in Summer (May or June).
+The next cohort will begin in Summer 2022.

 Is a master's degree required for applying to the doctoral program?